priyankadas1109/planet/README.md

 [Active Projects](../projects)

-# Planet Langchang - Javascript with LLM APIs
+# Planet Langchain - Javascript with LLM APIs

 Our javascript-only implementation resides in the [langchain folder](langchain)